 Keep in mind that understanding your affair is not the same thing as excusing it.

 Michele saw that these insights and tips would be helpful, but she knew that she and Tom needed more.
 After our phone conversation, Michelle pleaded with Tom to give their marriage a chance.
-She asked him to fly with her to Colorado to participate in my Affair Recovery Program in the weekend intensive format.
+She asked him to fly with her to Colorado to participate in my Affair Recovery Program in the three or four-day intensive format.

 I developed this highly effective program over the past 30 years.
 It’s based on seven stages I have discovered that a couple must move through in order to heal from infidelity.

-I offer my Affair Recovery Program privately in a weekend intensive format.
+I offer my Affair Recovery Program privately in an intensive format.
 In the latter, which is for couples who want quick results, I work with a couple for five or more hours per day for two to four days.